 She’s a skater, surfer, skier, snowboarder and professional athlete who takes sports to the limit.
 She’s a model and actress who you may have seen on shows like Hawaii Five-O, Code Black, The Walking Dead and Fear of the Walking Dead.
 She’s an international public speaker and a fierce advocate for women, people with disabilities and adopted children.

 Her name is Kanya Sesser.
 And she was also was born without legs.

-Although some people might think her story started tragically — she was abandoned on the steps of a Buddhist temple in Thailand before being adopted by an American family — Kanya is one of those extraordinary human beings who has refused to let any disability define or deter her.
+Although some people might think her story started tragically — she was abandoned in the streets of Thailand before being adopted by an American family — Kanya is one of those extraordinary human beings who has refused to let any disability define or deter her.

 Armed with her motto of “No Legs, No Limits,” Kanya is a shining example of living a life full of courage, confidence and gratitude.
 I had the chance to ask this multi-talented woman some questions about her inspiring life story, how she keeps it together in the midst of hardships, and what advice she has for all of us.

 Hi Kanya!
 Thank you so much for taking time to chat with Homegirl Talk.
 When did you first realize that not having legs made you physically different from those around you?

 I never saw myself any more different than everyone else around me.
 There will be things that are limited for everyone, that’s just life.
 No one is going to be perfect.
 I just have my own way of doing the similar things they were doing, just with my arms and core more.

 You were adopted at age five and moved to the United States.
 What kind of family did you have and how did your upbringing influence who you are?

 My family is wonderful.
 My mother Jane Sesser, my father David Sesser, and my two older brothers Todd and Scott are a wonderful family — I can’t ask any better than them.